Cavapoos

 When you first bring your puppy home, the car ride can be a rather stressful and scary experience for your puppy.
 Not only is this the first time they’ve been separated from their brothers and sisters, but the unfamiliar sounds and movements can be scary for them, they could even get car sick!
 Make sure your puppy has gone potty before leaving, then, if the trip is long, make sure to make pit stops for them.
 This reduces the chances of them having an accident in the car and gives them a little break.

-Aside from the initial ride home, there are many things you should know when traveling with your Cavapoo in the future.
-Depending on the type of travel you plan on doing, you may need different types of carriers.
-For a car, you may just need a soft carrier, like the one mentioned on our Must Haves page!
-You want to make sure that your dog remains still and doesn’t move around the car while you’re driving, you don’t want to risk your baby being injured!
-If going on a long road trip, every couple of hours you will need to stop so your dog has a chance to go potty and stretch their legs a little.
-Don’t leave your dog in your car though, if you need to take a break, especially if it is hot outside.
-If you do, it is best to leave your AC running or your windows down.
-For airline traveling, you need to first find out which airlines allow dogs.
-After that, depending on where your dog will be, get an appropriate carrier.
-Lastly, if you are staying in a hotel with your dog, first call ahead of time to make sure the hotel is pet-friendly.
+For airline traveling, you need to first find out which airlines allow dogs, depending on where your dog will be, get an appropriate carrier.
+If you are staying in a hotel with your dog, first call ahead of time to make sure the hotel is pet-friendly.
 It is best to aim for a room on the first floor, so that way you won’t need to navigate stairs or an elevator when your dog needs to go outside.
 Some Cavapoos can be afraid of the change of location, but either way, make sure you bring things like their favorite blanket and toys to make sure they’re more comfortable, and that they have plenty of water during your stay.